UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

     - Please MUTE your microphone when you are not speaking and use the “Raise hand” functionality under the “Participants” window during the lecture.
 Please do not clutter the Zoom chat.
 Behave politely!

-    - There will be breakout rooms used in the Zoom for the exercises.
+    - There will be breakout rooms created in the Zoom for the exercises.

       - You may enter there and you will get personal help
+      - There will be a "silent" room for those who just want to sit and work

 .. admonition:: Collaboration document (Microsoft-365)

-    - `Q/A collaboration document <https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EbHWglWYU_VNpTpdD2CtSfYBlpsAF6DyD_4RMwWCie_B0g?rtime=uSWfqzII20g>`_
+    - `Q/A collaboration document <https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EZaIVorUBXZEj89dNxYEaQcBAV0H4yQz-soWF_imIeNHUw?e=azbezP>`_

     - Use this page for the workshop with your questions.